"All

 I

 love when the Universe is kind enough to deal the cards to me in a way that makes a specific lesson inescapable.
-This happened to me in spades on May morning several years back.
+This happened to me in spades on a brilliant May morning several years back.

-Luckily, Hearts were trump.
+Luckily, hearts were trump.

 Following the lead of one the irregular regulars in our Monday Morning Mindfulness Circle, I had been re-reading Pema Chodron's When Things Fall Apart, one chapter a day.